 You Can Deduct All Medical Expenses

 Lie.
 This one is a bit trickier, since you can definitely deduct medical expenses.
-However, while medical expenses are a valid deduction, there's a huge restriction: You can only deduct the amount that exceeds 10 percent of your adjusted gross income.
-That's a pretty high hurdle for many taxpayers.
+However, while medical expenses are a valid deduction, there’s a huge restriction: You can deduct only the amount that exceeds 7.5 percent of your adjusted gross income.
+That’s a pretty high hurdle for many taxpayers–but still better than the former threshold of 10 percent.

 On the plus side, there are a lot of expenses that fall under the “deductible medical expense” category.
 Here’s just a small list of some items you can include: